Raphtory/raphtory.github.io/_posts/2022-09-05-NHS-contracts.md

 On 23rd of March 2020, Boris Johnson announced the first coronavirus lockdown in the UK, ordering people to stay at home.
 As Covid-19 cases started to rise in the UK, hospital admissions for COVID-19 also started to rise.
 A substantial amount of personal protective equipment (PPE) needed to be ordered by the government to protect healthcare workers.
 However, it was already too little too late.
 The demand for PPE all over the world skyrocketed, leading to limited supplies and a huge price inflation.

 To deal with the increased competition for PPE, the government invited industry to come forward as suppliers of PPE for our country.
-In addition to opening up contracts for fresh suppliers, they introduced the "High Priority Lane" whereby suppliers could pass on offers directly to MPs, ministers, and senior officials, who in turn directed these offers to a dedicated location, skipping the long list of suppliers offering the government their services to provide PPE.
+In addition to opening up contracts for fresh suppliers, they introduced the "High Priority Lane" whereby suppliers could pass on offers directly to MPs, ministers, and senior officials if they had the connection, skipping the long list of suppliers offering the government their services to provide PPE.
 In early 2022, this VIP fast track system was ruled as <a href="https://rookirwinsweeney.co.uk/high-court-rules-that-government-acted-illegally-by-operating-a-vip-lane-when-awarding-ppe-contracts-in-a-judicial-review-brought-by-our-clients-good-law-project-and-everydoctor/" target="_blank">unlawful by the High Court</a>.

 At Pometry, we had a look into the <a href="https://www.tussell.com/insights/covid" target="_blank">list of companies</a> that were awarded a contract from the government in response to COVID-19.
 We used Raphtory to find the beneficial owners of these companies, along with their percentage of shares in the company, unveiling the people behind billions and billions of taxpayer's money.
 Read on to find out how some of these companies benefitted from the VIP lane and wasted hundreds and millions of taxpayers money.